aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/format-text/_index.md

 ---
 date: 2026-07-17
-description: Learn how to prevent text overflow by setting text alignment in Aspose.Drawing for .NET and add text to images.
+description: Learn how to prevent text overflow by aligning text in .NET images and add text to pictures.
 Step‑by‑step guide with examples.
 images:
 - /net/text-and-fonts/format-text/og-image.png
 keywords: